 What is Dating in New York City Like?
-Should I Move To New York From San Francisco?
+Should I Move To New York?
 What Are The Male To Female Gender Ratios?
-Is Dating In New York Hard?
+Is Dating, Relationships In New York Hard?

 Most guys I have talked to choose that life for the pay and the chance to work for Apple, Google, Facebooks of the world.
 Now that these geographic restrictions are being loosened at other companies, men are re-evaluating life decisions and dating is the topic at the front and center of these conversations.

 Before making these life-changing decisions hastily, it’s important to know what dating in New York is like beyond the gender ratios.
 There are plenty of items to weigh as it’s not simply just a numbers game.

 There are many factors that go unnoticed particularly by people in places like San Francisco that are data driven and fail to recognize and be able to process ambiguity, gray zones and real-time data overload.
 Dating in New York can be exciting and fun with so many options at your fingertips but it can be brutal if you don’t know what to expect.

 New York City is a fantastic city.
 It’s one of my favorite places in the world.
 Having lived there, SF and Los Angeles as well as traveled across North America, Europe and Japan, it is one of the few places I would prioritize visiting again vs. going to new places on my bucket list.

 As someone who considers himself as in introvert with extrovert tendencies, I feed off the energy, opportunity and vibe of people and places wherever I go whether its traveling, dining, working from cafes, exploring places to take photos or just taking in things in for their scenic appeal, nostalgic connection to history or culture of the people that make it wherever I am great.